 Build a Balanced Approach

-- Adjust as Necessary: Periodically take a look at what you are doing and make changes based upon your progress and changes to your situation.
+- Adjust as Necessary: Periodically take a look at what you are doing and make changes based on your progress and changes to your situation.

 Lifestyle Changes that Can Support Debt Repayment